-Endpoint Statistical Analysis Methods Exploratory Geometric mean titers/concentrations (GMTs/GMCs) of immunogenicity SARS-CoV-2 neutralizing titers, S1-binding IgG level, and RBD-binding IgG level For SARS-CoV-2 neutralizing titers, S1-binding IgG levels, and RBD-binding IgG levels, GMTs/GMCs and 2-sided 95% CIs will be provided for each investigational product within each group before vaccination and at each of the following time points in Phase 2/3: • 1, 6, 12, and 24 months after completion of vaccination in participants with and without serological or virological evidence of SARS-CoV-2 infection before vaccination Geometric means will be calculated as the mean of the assay results after making the logarithm transformation and then exponentiating the mean to express results on the original scale.
+Endpoint Statistical Analysis Methods • 1, 6, 12, and 24 months after completion of vaccination in participants with and without serological or virological evidence of SARS-CoV-2 infection before vaccination Geometric means will be calculated as the mean of the assay results after making the logarithm transformation and then exponentiating the mean to express results on the original scale.
 Two-sided 95% CIs will be obtained by taking natural log transforms of concentrations/titers, calculating the 95% CI with reference to the t-distribution, and then exponentiating the confidence limits.
-GMFRs of SARS-CoV-2 neutralizing titers, S1-binding IgG level, and RBD-binding IgG level For SARS-CoV-2 neutralizing titers, S1-binding IgG levels, and RBD-binding IgG levels, the GMFRs and 2-sided 95% CIs will be provided for each investigational product within each group at each of the following time points in Phase 2/3: • 1, 6, 12, and 24 months after completion of vaccination in participants with and without serological or virological evidence of SARS-CoV-2 infection before vaccination GMFRs will be limited to participants with nonmissing values prior to the first dose and at the postvaccination time point.
+GMFRs of SARS-CoV-2 neutralizing titers and full-length S-binding or S1-binding IgG level For SARS-CoV-2 neutralizing titers and full-length S-binding or S1-binding IgG levels, the GMFRs and 2-sided 95% CIs will be provided for each investigational product within each group at each of the following time points in Phase 2/3: • 1, 6, 12, and 24 months after completion of vaccination in participants with and without serological or virological evidence of SARS-CoV-2 infection before vaccination GMFRs will be limited to participants with nonmissing values prior to the first dose and at the postvaccination time point.
 The GMFR will be calculated as the mean of the difference of logarithmically transformed assay results (later time point - earlier time point) and exponentiating the mean.
 The associated 2-sided CIs will be obtained by calculating CIs using Student's t-distribution for the mean difference of the logarithmically transformed assay results and exponentiating the confidence limits.
-Percentage of participants with antibody levels ≥ predefined threshold(s) for SARS-CoV-2 serological parameters
+For all of the immunogenicity endpoints, the analysis will be based on the Dose 1 and Dose 2 evaluable immunogenicity populations.
+An additional analysis will be performed based on the all-available immunogenicity populations if there is a large enough difference in sample size between the all-available immunogenicity populations and the evaluable immunogenicity populations.
+Participants will be summarized according to the vaccine group to which they were randomized.
+Missing serology data will not be imputed.